pdbradley/versey-api/README.md

 1. the /hasura folder contains hasura metadata

-2. the lambda folder contains relevant lambda functions and tests
+2. the lib/lambda folder contains ruby lambda functions which should be tested by rspec